 It is vital to pursue legal matters carefully and consciously with an experienced family lawyer like David Ward who will guide and keep you informed as your case progresses.
 Unlike most divorce lawyers in Gwinnett County, David Ward has a strong background in finance and accounting.
 He uses his deep understanding of finances to tackle complex situations regarding property and asset division.

 The decisions you make early on in your case may affect you and your children’s lives well into the future.
-In fact, our Duluth law firm has been helping folks just like you work through their divorces and family law issues for over a decade.
-Contact a divorce attorney Duluth or a Gwinnett County family law attorney today at 770-383-1973 to schedule your REAL Case Analysis.
+In fact, our Lawrenceville law firm has been helping folks just like you work through their divorces and family law issues for over a decade.
+Contact a divorce attorney Lawrenceville or a Gwinnett County family law attorney today at 770-383-1973 to schedule your REAL Case Analysis.

 NOTICE: You are not a client of this law firm and we do not represent you unless you have a signed attorney/client agreement with this law firm.
 No duties or privileged relationships are intended to be created by this communication where they do not otherwise exist.